- Is There a Security Deposit Limit in Georgia?

 Yes, Georgia security deposit laws allow this.
 However, the deductions from a tenant deposit must be for valid reasons.
 The following include such reasons.

-• The tenant vacates the rental and did not pay for or make repairs to the damages they are responsible for, not including normal deterioration.
+- The tenant vacates the rental and did not pay for or make repairs to the damages (outside of ordinary wear and tear) they are responsible for, not including normal deterioration.

-• In the event you suffer financial damage as a result of tenant's breach of the lease, with them abandoning the rental unit.
+- In the event you suffer financial damage as a result of tenant's breach of the lease agreement, with them abandoning the rental unit.

 What Kinds of Security Deposit Deductions Aren’t Allowed?